 3.4.2.
 Oceans, health and conservation

 Ocean pollution threatens the health of more than three billion people according to research from Boston College’s Global Observatory on Pollution and Health.
 Interactions between ocean and human health are numerous, complex and its cumulative impacts largely unknown.
 Plastics, toxic metals, sewage and agricultural run-off, and marine noise affect the services the ocean provides.
 Coastal fishing communities, small island nations and indigenous peoples will be the most vulnerable.
-The Programme will advance an integrated cross-sectoral approach to address coastal pollution and eradicate overharvesting (of target and non-target species) and illegal, unreported and unregulated fishing, addressing the issues at source while building buffers through the protection and restoration of marine ecosystems.
+The Programme will advance an integrated cross-sectoral approach [to address coastal pollution and] eradicate overharvesting [(]of target [species] and [bycatch of] non-target species [)] and illegal, unreported and unregulated fishing, [and to address coastal pollution] addressing the issues at source while building buffers through the protection and restoration of marine ecosystems.
 Central to this action is holistic, science-based decision making that benefits people and planet.

 3.5.
 Climate